 Berry Hall, a dormitory, was designed by Hobart Brown Upjohn and Ross Edward Shumaker.
 It was named for alumnus Leslie Graham Berry and was financed by the Public Works Administration.

-Clark Hall, originally a dormitory, became the center for Student Health Services.
-It was designed by Ross Edward Shumaker and named for Walter Clark, Jr., who sent five sons to North Carolina State College.
+Clark Hall, or the Clark Infirmary, was originally a dormitory and became the center for Student Health Services.
+It was designed by Ross Edward Shumaker and named for Walter Clark, Jr., who sent five sons to State College.

-David Clark Laboratories was built by Ross Edward Shumaker.
+Magnum Hall (now David Clark Laboratories) was built by Ross Edward Shumaker in 1939.
 It was renovated in 2005.

 The new building for the School of Textiles was dedicated on March 5, 1940.
-Present at the dedication was Textiles Dean Thomas Nelson (from 1925 to 1943), Associate Justice Heriot Clarkson of the NC Supreme Court, and Governor Clyde R. Hoey, who as a young legislator in 1901 had voted to approve the formation of a textile program.
+Present at the dedication was Dean Thomas Nelson (dean from 1925 to 1943), Associate Justice Heriot Clarkson of the NC Supreme Court, and Governor Clyde R. Hoey, who as a young legislator had voted to approve the formation of a textile program.
 The building's construction was funded by the Public Works Administration.
-In 1954 it was named for Nelson.
+In 1954, the building was named for Nelson.

 Turlington Hall was built as a dormitory by Ross Edward Shumaker with financial support from the Public Works Administration.
 It was named for alumnus John Edwin Turlington.